 - Channel support: Number and breadth of supported advertising channels and marketplaces

-- Feed optimization features: Rules engine power, title optimization, attribute enhancement
+- Feed optimization features: Rules engine power, title optimization, attribute improvement.
+Tools that handle Google Shopping image requirements and common rejection fixes are especially valuable

 - Pricing model: Cost structure, value for money, scalability